 I’m sat next to patients waiting on their chemotherapy treatment – the “Chemo Ward” sign above the door gives it away.
 I’m here for my 28-day cycle injection of Lanreotide which will hopefully keep my Neuroendocrine Tumours at bay.
 I look all around, the temporary beds and the waiting room are full and all I can see is people who don’t look as well as I do.
 Some have hats or bandanas partly disguising the loss of hair.
 I feel for them.

 I guess there’s just something conspicuous about chemotherapy and its side effects that aligns with most people’s view of a standard cancer treatment regime.
 People automatically assume you get chemo for any cancer and I have been asked by one or two people why I’m not getting it!
-I wish all those people I saw today well and hope they all get through their chemo treatment.
+I must be doing OK as I’ve not had it!

 I think the perceptions of cancer patients can be somewhat stereotyped and people generally expect to see ill and poorly people when they see people with cancer – both at the point of diagnosis and during treatment.
 That said, some cancers can be as invisible after the treatment as they were before diagnosis.
 I have metastatic and incurable Neuroendocrine Cancer but I looked well at diagnosis and I look well today.
+That said, I wish all those people I saw today well and hope they all get through their chemo treatment and beyond.

 Thanks for reading

 You may also enjoy these similarly related articles:

 Shame on you! – click here